VishnuVardhanBR/serenity-harbor/README.md

 pip install -r requirements.txt
 ```

-Create a `.env` file in the root directory with the following content:
+Create a `.env` file in the root directory with the following content or check Discord #resources for my .env
 ```
 OPENAI_API_KEY = <your_api_key_here>
 FT_MODEL = <finetuned_model_id>